 Asphalt pump tracks have thus become a global trend in the field of sports facilities since 2015, which has expanded to Slovenia, currently boasting the largest number of asphalt pump tracks per capita.

 In the course of time, asphalt pump tracks have proven to be the most optimal as they are cheaper than the concrete version, they are diverse and organic in shape, they are durable and resistant to weather, they allow to be used with almost all sports equipment on wheels and basically don’t need any maintenance.
 Consequently, these pump tracks are also the most widespread.
-More information about the types of pump tracks and the advantages and disadvantages of individual versions can be found here.
+Read more about the types of asphalt pump tracks – all the advantages and disadvantages of individual versions can be found in these articles.

 The construction of a pump track depends on the type and way of construction.
 Dirt pump tracks are the easiest to build and can be built in a very short time.
 For the dirt version, the most important is the use of a suitable soil mixture, which allows achieving the desired degree of compaction, while retaining moisture for longer periods, even in dry weather, preventing decay.
 A mixture of clay and arenite in a ratio of 30:70 is recommended.
 In addition, various preparations are also available for stabilizing the soil, for example, Soiltec or various homemade mixtures based on wood adhesives, etc. It is advisable to provide drainage prior to building a dirt pump track, and it is reasonable to cover the soil on the banks permanently in order to increase its stability.